xinjuezou-whi/whi_imu/README.md

 ```

 ## Service
-It advertises service "imu_reset" for reset the yaw, which is helpfull at the stage of fully initialized
+It advertises service "imu_reset" for reset the yaw, which is helpfull at the stage of fully initialization

 ## Run
 Launch the whi_imu node with commands: